tylerapplebaum/AWSPics/README.md

-# AWSPics
+# AWSPics - unauthenticated

-> An AWS CloudFormation stack to run a serverless photo gallery
+An AWS CloudFormation stack to run a serverless photo gallery.
+This is a fork of [jpsim/AWSPics](https://github.com/jpsim/AWSPics) with the modifications to make the gallery public, and a few other minor tweaks.

 **Demo:** <https://link-goes-here>